General Guidelines for Accommodation Documentation

-Supporting documentation is critical to validate the presence of a disability, but more importantly, it allows The Coordinator of Student Disability Services to develop a learning profile of the student in order to determine if accommodations are appropriate, and if so, what specific accommodations are appropriate, reasonable and necessary.
+Supporting documentation is critical to validate the presence of a disability, but more importantly, it allows The Director of Student Disability Services to develop a learning profile of the student in order to determine if accommodations are appropriate, and if so, what specific accommodations are appropriate, reasonable and necessary.
 Accommodations are always determined on a case-by-case basis.
 Supporting documentation can include a combination of:

 Most recent I.E.P., 504 Plan or Service Plan from high school (if those services were in place)

 Comprehensive report with a diagnosis from the service provider in the area of the disability such as: physician, mental health professional, psychologist, psychiatrist, counselor, school psychologist, teacher reports, etc.